fwinkelbauer/Bumpy/README.md

 - `\d+(\.\d+)*` (meaning versions such as 1, 1.0, 1.0.0, 1.0.0.0, ...)
 - [SemVer](http://semver.org/) (1.8.0-beta01, 1.0.0-alpha+001, ...)

-Type `bumpy -c` to create a new configuration file.
+Type `bumpy new` to create a new configuration file.
 This file contains additional information about configuration possibilities (e.g. how to change the read/write encoding).

 ### Profiles

-The lines in a `.bumpyconfig` file can be organized using profiles ("groups"):
+Lines in a `.bumpyconfig` file can be organized using profiles ("groups"):

 ```
 [my_profile]
 *.txt = ...
 ```

-Most of Bumpy's commands can be applied to a certain profile by specifing the profile name, e.g. `bumpy my_profile -l`.
+Most of Bumpy's commands can be applied to a certain profile by specifing the profile name, e.g. `bumpy list -p my_profile`.
 This feature can be useful if you need to target a specific set of files in isolation (e.g. a `AssemblyInfo.cs` file in C# can only deal with versions of the format `1.0.0.0`, while a `.nuspec` file could contain textual elements such as `1.0.0-beta`).

 ## Trivia